taosdata/TDengine/docs/en/30-enterprise/21-double-replicas.md

 ## View Vgroup Details

-The state of the vgroups of a database with 2 replicas can be viewed as follow:
+The state of the Vgroups of a database with 2 replicas can be viewed as follow:

 ```sql
 show arbgroups;